taw00/element-rpm/README.md

   - Leap 15.1: Riot 1.5 and older.
 See also GitHub issue [#32](https://github.com/taw00/riot-rpm/issues/32).
   - Leap 15.2: We'll see.
 See also GitHub issue [#34](https://github.com/taw00/riot-rpm/issues/34).
 * The test repositories: I will usually try to build test packages for any OS that is in beta if I have time.
-* Flatpak: Though I personally view Flatpaks as last resort packaging solutions (they are a brute force / relatively-inefficient method of packaging), they do serve their purpose.
+* Flatpak: Though I personally view Flatpaks as last resort packaging solutions (it is a brute force, relatively inefficient, but more secure! method of packaging), they do serve their purpose.
 Leap 15.1 and EL8(RHEL/CentOS) folks can use the Riot-team supplied Flatpak: <https://flathub.org/apps/details/im.riot.Riot>

 ### For Fedora...